Theoretical Background¶

 where \(A\) is cross-sectional area and \(P\) is wetted perimeter.
 For the circle, square, and equilateral triangle:

-In the equivalent-duct construction used in the Imperial College workflow, the cross-section is represented by an admissible duct family with the same inscribed radius \(r\) and shape factor \(G\).
+In the equivalent-duct construction used in this modeling family, the cross-section is represented by an admissible duct family with the same inscribed radius \(r\) and shape factor \(G\).
 For that family,

 This relation is exact for the canonical circle, square, and triangle classes used by the Valvatne-Blunt style model.